kurtosis-tech/kurtosis/docs/docs/guides/how-to-full-mev-with-eth2-package.md

 ---
-title: How to launch a private Ethereum testnet with Flashbot's MEV Boost implementation of Proposer Builder Seperation (PBS)
+title: How to launch a private Ethereum testnet with Flashbot's MEV Boost implementation of Proposer Builder Separation (PBS)
 sidebar_label: Launch a testnet with MEV infra
 slug: /how-to-full-mev-with-ethereum-package
 toc_max_heading_level: 2